jillesvangurp/geogeometry/README.md

 There are two driving design principles:

 - It assumes you are using something like geojson, which is a convention for representing geometric shapes on the web.
-One key feature of *geojson* is that all shapes are represented as multi dimensional arrays of doubles.
+One key feature of [geojson](https://tools.ietf.org/html/rfc7946) is that all shapes are represented as multi dimensional arrays of doubles.
 This library does the same.
 - It avoids the trap of object orientation.
 Object orientation and geometry go way back.
 The first object oriented systems were all  about cute little Point and Line classes.
 As a consequence, world + dog now feels compelled to come up with their own Point, Line, Polygon, etc. classes.

-So, this library has *no classes that you can instantiate and only provides static methods*.
+This library has *no classes that you can instantiate and only provides static methods / Kotlin companion object functions*.
 This makes it easy to integrate whatever framework you have for representing shapes with geogeometry.
+To make life easy from the Kotlin side, it does use a few typealiases in the recent Kotlin port.
+E.g. a Point is a DoubleArray of two coordinates, like in GeoJson.
+This keeps the function signatures a bit more readable.

-Also, it makes it trivial to port the code to different languages.
+Using only simple arrays and functions makes it easy to port the code to different languages.
 For example, checkout my partial port for [javascript](https://github.com/jillesvangurp/geotools-js) and [php"](https://github.com/jillesvangurp/geotools-php).
 These implementations are a little behind the java implementation because I don't actively use them currently.
 Not creating insane amounts of point objects helps keep things fast as well and can save a ton of memory.

+The recent port to Kotlin of course enables use in native projects, javascript, as well as android and backend Java projects.

 ## Geohashes